 I’m no exception, I was intrigued.
 The whole scenario just seemed odd.
 I mean, Halloween is still months away.
 And it couldn’t be a fraternity prank — the students won’t be back for weeks.
 So.
 Had he lost a bet?
 Made a wrong turn on St. Patrick’s Day?
 Or was he just an eccentric on his way to the bookstore?
 One man’s hobo is, after all, another man’s hepcat.

-Consider the tale of Antonio Gaudi, for example.
+Consider the tale of Antoni Gaudi, for example.
 He’s the man known as ‘God’s architect’, the one who designed Sagrada Familia in Barcelona (one of the most spectacular buildings ever constructed).
-This legendary genius was mistaken for a tramp and pushed aside when he was hit and killed by a tram.
+This legendary genius was mistaken for a tramp and pushed aside when he was hit and, ultimately, killed by a tram.
 Can you believe that?
 And then there’s Howard Hughes.
 Did he look or act like a billionaire tycoon?
 Ha, no.

 Now, getting back to Mr. Skirt-Wearing Pretty Boy.
 Turns out he’s a server at a new “pub” in the area called, get this, The Tilted Kilt.
 Yeah, yawn, mystery solved.

 Copyright © 2013 Publikworks